MunaRuby/ClusteredData_Warehouse/Readme.md

 # ClusteredData Warehouse

-This app is to accept deals details from and persist them into DB.
+This app is to accept fx deals details from different currencies and persist them into DB.

 One can perform the following operations:
 * Create new deals